jpillora/xhook/README.md

 * XHook does **not** attempt to resolve any browser compatibility issues.
 Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this.
 XHook simply proxies to and from `XMLHttpRequest`, so you may use any library conjunction with XHook, just make sure to load XHook **first**.

-* Synchronous XHR is **not** supported.
-This is due to the introduction of asynchronous hooks.
-A sync XHR combined with an async hook will result in unexpected results so this is not allowed.
-XHook will throw an error if `async=false` is attempted.
-This causes a bug when attempting to add script tags **with jQuery**, see https://github.com/jpillora/xhook/issues/22 for more information and workaround.

 ## Contributing